 Arthur Lander is the Donald Bren Professor of Developmental and Cell Biology, and holds joint appointments in the Departments of Biomedical Engineering, and Logic & Philosophy of Science.
-He serves on the editorial board of BMC Biology, and is a member of the American Society for Clinical Investigation, a fellow of the American Association for the Advancement of Science, and a member of the Science Board of the Sante Fe Institute.
+He serves on the editorial board of BMC Biology, and is a member of the American Society for Clinical Investigation, and a fellow of the American Association for the Advancement of Science.
 He holds visiting professor appointments at National Taiwan University and the University of Tsukuba (Japan).

 Research in the Lander lab is focused on the Systems Biology of Development and Disease, and deals with topics in Developmental Biology, Cell Biology, Mathematical/Computational Biology, Glycobiology, Neurobiology, Cancer Biology and Engineering.

 Graduate students in the Lander lab enter through multidepartmental Graduate Programs in Cellular and Molecular Biosciences, Mathematical, Computational and Systems Biology, Neuroscience, or through the Department of Biomedical Engineering.

 Please peruse the links in the menu above to learn more.